CiscoDevNet/msx-examples/go-hello-world-service-9/README.md

 - COMPLIANCE_EVENT_TOPIC
   - Messages are about the changes/status to compliance of MD devices

-There are many more topics available
+There are many more topics available.

+To test the example, bring up kube-master console and tail the helloworldservice log.
+Triger Kafka message by adding a tenant; the log should show message sent to AUDITING_GENERIC_TOPIC